jac307/MediaArtTutorials/ART1TI3/Gen-Visuals-01.md

 <h3 style="color: darkred;">[20 min] Conceptualize Your Project</h3>

-In your journal, answer the following:
+In your journal (under "General Notes"), answer the following:
+> Add Date at the beginning of this entry.

 #### Choosing a Tool
 - Why are we choosing Hydra for our project?